 - 1. When the protocol has been completed, cover the elution plate with the lid and remove from the elution chamber. - 2.
 Discard racks containing only used tips.
-Cover used fractions of partly used tip racks with an adhesive tape. - Discard unused reagent.
-Fresh reagent should be prepared for each run. - 4.
-Discard the lysis block. - 5.
+Cover used fractions of partly used tip racks with an adhesive tape. - 3.
+Discard unused reagent.

+Fresh reagent should be prepared for each run.

+- 4. Discard the lysis block. - 5.
 Remove the tip chute.
-Clean the tip chute according to instructions in Section 7.2.5, page 156.
+Clean the tip chute according to instructions in Section 7.2.5, page 151.

 - 6. Remove the carriage and discard the capture plate.
 Rinse the carriage with clean, deionized water and dry. - 7.
-If using plates from dedicated QIAcube HT kits, remove the channeling adapter, rinse it with clean, deionized water, and dry. - If using Capture Plate VX or Capture Plate DX, remove the waste sink/mat support and discard the silicone mat.
-Rinse the waste sink/mat support with clean, deionized water and dry. - 8.
+If using plates from dedicated QIAcube HT kits, remove the channeling adapter, rinse it with clean, deionized water, and dry. - 8.
 Clean any reagent spilt on the instrument worktable or vacuum chamber with a damp cloth.